 Often these scan are executed as batch files padded with junk so that the TCP windows are full and the connection stay alive long enough for the attacker to execute this commands.
 Fingerprinting the OS scan help determine the TCP window size and allow the attacker to pad this commands for further access accordingly.

 This scan is hard to trace, permits access to local network and evades firewalls.
 However, most FTP servers have patched this vulnerability by adopting countermeasures such as preventing third party connection and disallowing listing of restricted ports.
-Another measure adopted has been restrict write access.
+Another measure adopted has been restrict write access. - UDP scan

 The disadvantage to the attacker is that UDP is a connectionless protocol and unlike TCP does not retransmit packet if they are lost or dropped on the network.
 Moreover, it is easily detected and unreliable (false positive).
 Linux kernel limit ICMP error message rates with destination unreachable set to 80 per 4 seconds, thereafter implmenting a 1/4 second penalty if the count is exceeded.
 This makes the scan slow and moreover the scan requires root access.
 However it avoids TCP based IDS and can scan non-TCP ports.